 - Ensure that the specimen is in a container in which the volume of formalin is 10-times the volume of the tissue.

 - If lesions are identified, submit, stating size, location (quadrant), slice #, and distance to margins.

-- Take representative sections of fibrous tissue from each of the four quadrants AND CENTRAL BREAST: UOQ, UIQ, LOQ, LIQ, central breast.
+- Take ONE representative section of fibrous tissue from each of the four quadrants AND CENTRAL BREAST: UOQ, UIQ, LOQ, LIQ, central breast (5 sections total).
 Remember the goal is to sample throughout the fibrous breast tissue.

 - Fibrous tissue present here under nipple: